-- The feeding pump and its frame are supplied on loan by Nutricia Homeward on your discharge from hospital. - Flocare Infinity pumps require servicing to ensure that they are in good working order. - To check the service date on the Flocare Infinity Pump please see the side or back of pump. (see image below). - When your pump is due for a service please contact Nutricia Homeward on our Freephone number below.
-We will send you a replacement pump and arrange to pick up your existing pump. - Please refer to the relevant Flocare Infinity Pump instruction book and guide for information on maintaining your Flocare Infinity Pump.
-This guide is also a troubleshooter in the event that a malfunction or alarm is activated.

-You can call our Freephone number for further help and advice: 1800 22 1800.

-As the Flocare Infinity Pump is provided on loan from Nutricia Homeward, please return the pump when it is no longer required.
+- The feeding pump and its frame are supplied on loan by Nutricia Homeward on your discharge from hospital. - The pump requires servicing every two years. - To check the service date on the Flocare Infinity Pump please see the side of the pump (see image below). - When your pump is due for a service please contact Nutricia Homeward on our Freephone number below.
+We will send you a replacement pump and arrange to pick up your existing pump. - Please refer to the Flocare Infinity Pump instruction book and guide for information on maintaining your Flocare Infinity Pump.
+This guide is also a troubleshooter in the event that a malfunction or alarm is activated. - You can call our Freephone number for further help and advice: 1800 22 1800. - As the Flocare Infinity Pump is provided on loan from Nutricia Homeward, please return the pump when it is no longer required.
 Please call 1800 22 1800 and we will arrange collection.